tokenami/tokenami/README.md

 ### Why Tokenami?

-Utility-first CSS is fast and themed, but reusable component styles often end up as long class strings or move into `@apply`, away from the component you are working on.
-CSS-in-JS keeps styles colocated, but often leaves design-system structure up to you.
-In both cases, composition and arbitrary selectors can quickly turn into cascade or specificity problems.
+Utility-first solutions (like Tailwind) and CSS-in-JS both eventually run into the same challenge: composition.
+As reusable styles, variants, overrides, and composition across component boundaries accumulate, ensuring styles compose predictably without cascade or specificity issues becomes increasingly difficult.

 Tokenami is a styling toolkit for teams building design systems that need to scale without specificity creep.
-It keeps the colocated workflow while providing first-class primitives for [component styles](#user-content-composing-components), [utilities](#user-content-css-utility), [variants](#user-content-variants), [selectors](#user-content-custom-selectors), and [overrides](#user-content-overrides).
+It provides first-class primitives for [component styles](#user-content-composing-components), [utilities](#user-content-css-utility), [variants](#user-content-variants), [selectors](#user-content-custom-selectors), and [overrides](#user-content-overrides), while keeping styles colocated with the components that use them.

 It extracts what can live in the stylesheet, leaves dynamic values inline when needed, and _manages the cascade for you_.
-Define selector order once in your config, then compose styles and write complex selectors without having to worry about the cascade again.
+Define selector order once in your config, then compose styles and use complex selectors without having to think about the cascade or specificity again.

 ### Why CSS variables?